basho/basho_docs/source/languages/en/riak/cookbooks/Renaming-Nodes.md

 8. Commit the new changes to the cluster with `riak-admin cluster commit`:

         riak-admin cluster commit

+     Output from the command should resemble this example:

         Attempting to restart script through sudo -H -u riak Cluster changes committed